ktmeaton/plague-phylogeography/narratives/plagueSCDS2020Local.md

 # [Origins: The Ancient Plagues](http://localhost:4000/plague150Local?d=map)
 #### The plagues of the ancient world have intriguing geographic origins.

-#### Early hypotheses on the 'origins' of the ancient plagues varied greatly including regions in Central and East Africa<sup>1</sup>, the Middle East, as well as Western and Central Asia [(Dols, 1974](https://www.jstor.org/stable/600071); [Dols, 1979](https://www.jstor.org/stable/3631953); [Benedictow, 2010)](https://books.google.ca/books/about/The_Black_Death_1346_1353.html?id=KjLHAOE7irsC).<br>
+#### Early hypotheses on the 'origins' of the ancient plagues varied greatly including regions in [Central and East Africa](https://www.jstor.org/stable/600071)[<sup>1</sup>](http://localhost:4000/narratives/plagueSCDS2020Local?n=8), [the Middle East, as well as Western and Central Asia](https://boydellandbrewer.com/the-black-death-1346-1353-the-complete-history.html)[<sup>2</sup>](http://localhost:4000/narratives/plagueSCDS2020Local?n=8).<br>

 # The Power of Maps

-#### Iconic maps produced in the mid-20th century have largely influenced the discussion on the spread of plague [(Mengel, 2011)](https://academic.oup.com/past/article-abstract/211/1/3/1381253).
+#### Iconic maps produced in the mid-20th century have [largely influenced the discussion](https://academic.oup.com/past/article-abstract/211/1/3/1381253)[<sup>3</sup>](http://localhost:4000/narratives/plagueSCDS2020Local?n=8) on the spread of plague.
 The historical sources used to estimate plague mortality consist of documents such as parish records, financial transactions, wills, and local testimonies [(Christakos et al. 2005)](https://www.springer.com/gp/book/9783540257943).

 #### However, these source documents can be of poor quality or are sparsely found leading to high levels of uncertainty [(Skog and Hauska, 2013)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1467-9671.2012.01369.x).
 As a result, the historical sources used in the construction of these maps are experiencing renewed critical re-examination  [(Bossak and Welford, 2015)](https://www.taylorfrancis.com/books/e/9781315610252/chapters/10.4324%2F9781315610252-12).